Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - No, Fallout: New Vegas uses the term HDR to reference the quality of rendering, which is independent of your monitor.

 - **Humbled/Traveling to the Mojave - What do I get to keep when I transition from the Capital Wasteland to the Mojave Wasteland (get humbled/Benny'd)?**
-  - The players level, skills, and karma are completely reset.
+  - The players level, skills, and karma are reset.
 Perks are retained.
+Skills gained from skill books are retained.
 Caps are stolen and permanently removed.
 Gear is stolen, though can later be recovered.

 - **Items - What does ___ item do?**
   - **Bypass Module** Uses a combination of modules and microfusion cells to bypass terminal hacking.
 The amount of material required depends on the hacking difficulty.